WaseemPasha/excel-to-json/README.md

 # excel-to-json
 Command line utility to convert excel files (all of them) to json.
 Uses Apache POI (https://poi.apache.org) to convert files.
-I use this tool within php, since there are only implementations which are (a) too much memory consuming, (b) slow, or (c) don't support all required excel formats.

 ## usage
 java -jar excel-to-json.jar -s sourcefile [options...]

 ```
 -s,--source <arg>   The source file which should be converted into json.
+-d,--destination <arg>   The destination file where the files should be stored.
 -?,--help           This help text.
 -df,--dateFormat    The template to use for fomatting dates into strings.
 -l,--rowLimit <arg>      Limit the max number of rows to read.